GRIPS/cryotherm/README.md

     sudo ./cryotherm

-A file called "monitorboard.dat" will be continuously updated with the most recent readings.
+A file called `monitorboard.dat` will be continuously updated with the most recent readings (appended at the end).
+A second file called `monitorboard-oneline.dat` will have only the most recent readings (single line).

 Notes
 -----